Home

 But none of those factors will have quite as much impact as the words you use and the ways in which you put those words together.

-You'll find many examples of effective wording on some of the sample resumes contained on this website.
+You'll find many examples of effective wording on some of the example resumes contained on this website.

 Feel free to use those as a jumping off point.
 But you'll be writing much of your content from scratch, so it's essential that you understand exactly how to approach the words that you write if you want your resume to POP.